 There is also an excellent eBook available to parents on this topic, titled a Parent’s Guide to Social Networking.
 This can be viewed here

-As explained at The Middle School parent evenings we advise parents to have all digital devices removed from their daughter’s bedrooms in the evenings as per the age appropriate times given by the Head of School, Mrs Rena Day (email firstname.lastname@example.org).
+As explained at The Middle School parent evenings at the start of the year we advise parents to have all digital devices removed from their daughter’s bedrooms in the evenings as per the age appropriate times given by the Head of School, Mrs Rena Day (email email@example.com).
 While there is an abundance of online advice and software based solutions for managing online teenagers, I will advise of any particularly useful material in future posts.

 The following are a list of helpful websites for parents and students on the subject of Internet Safety and Responsibility.